openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 popToName(name: string, animated?: boolean): number

-Returns the navigation stack to the navigation destination page that matches the value of **name**.
+Pops pages until the first navigation destination page that matches **name** from the bottom of the navigation stack is at the top of the stack.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **Parameters**